 A The Thomson Reuters Foundation works to advance media freedom, foster more inclusive economies and raise awareness of human rights issues.
-The Foundation combines its unique media human rights issues.
 The Foundation combines its unique media and legal expertise to drive change through a number of services, including its journalists who report from the ground in more than 70 countries.
-It also offers media development and support to independent journalism, facilitates free legal assistance to NCOs and social enterprises around the world and hosts convenings including its annual human rights forum Trust Conference.
-Its mission is to insplice collective leadership, empowering people to shape free, fair and informed societies.
+It also offers media development and support to independent journalism, facilitates free legal assistance to NGOs and social enterprises around the world and hosts convenings including its annual human rights forum Trust Conference.
+Its mission is to inspire collective leadership, empowering people to shape free, fair and informed societes.

 Thomson Reuters Foundation